 On June 9, 2005, we entered into a series of related agreements providing for the financing of the clinical development of XL784, XL647 and XL999 (the "Programs").
-Pursuant to the agreements, Symphony Evolution, Inc. ("SEI") agreed to invest up to \$80.0 million to fund the clinical development of these Programs and we licensed to SEI our intellectual property rights related to these Programs.
-SEI is a wholly owned subsidiary of Symphony Evolution Holdings LLC ("Holdings"), which provided the first \$40.0 million in funding to SEI in June 2005.

-On June 9, 2006, consistent with the agreements, Holdings provided an additional \$40.0 million in funding to SEI to support the continued clinical development of the Programs.
-We continue to be primarily responsible for the development of the Programs.
+Pursuant to the agreements, Symphony Evolution, Inc. ("SEI") and its investors have invested \$80.0 million to fund the clinical development of these Programs and we licensed to SEI our intellectual property rights related to these Programs.
+SEI is a wholly owned subsidiary of Symphony Evolution Holdings LLC ("Holdings"), which provided the first \$40.0 million in funding to SEI in June 2005 and an additional \$40.0 million on June 9, 2006.
+We continue to be primarily responsible for the development of the Programs in accordance with specified development plans and related development budgets.

-In connection with the funding of the Programs by Holdings, we issued to Holdings warrants to purchase an aggregate of 1.5 million shares of our common stock at \$8.90 per share.
-We assigned a value of \$2.8 million to the warrants for 750,000 shares of common stock issued in June 2005 and a value of \$4.0 million to the warrants for 750,000 shares of common stock issued in June 2006.
+We issued to Holdings warrants to purchase an aggregate of 1.5 million shares of our common stock at \$8.90 per share.
+The initial warrants for 750,000 shares of common stock were issued in June 2005 in connection with the initial \$40.0 million in funding and were assigned a value of \$2.8 million.
+The subsequent warrants for 750,000 shares of common stock were issued in connection with the additional \$40.0 million in funding in June 2006 and were assigned a value of \$4.0 million.
 We valued the warrants in accordance with the Black-Scholes option valuation methodology and recorded such values as a reduction to the noncontrolling interest in SEI.
 The warrants have a five-year contractual term.